 For the Luskis and the Gorelicks, philanthropy, faith and a love of art runs in the family.

-The acquisition of both the current and previous Foundation headquarters was made possible in part by lead gifts from the families of Sonia and Isaac Luski and the late Rose and Abraham Luski, and their cousins, Bill and the late Patty Gorelick, and Carol and the late Shelton Gorelick – with both buildings being named the Luski-Gorelick Center for Philanthropy.
+The acquisition of both the current and previous Foundation headquarters was made possible in part by lead gifts from the families of Isaac and the late Sonia Luski and the late Rose and Abraham Luski; their cousins, Bill and the late Patty Gorelick; and Carol and the late Shelton Gorelick – with both buildings being named the Luski-Gorelick Center for Philanthropy.

 Sonia and Isaac Luski

-Coming to this country as Cuban refugees, Sonia and Isaac Luski are among Charlotte's premier arts patrons and philanthropists.
-The couple has donated hundreds of pieces, mostly glass, from their extensive art collection to institutions in North Carolina and beyond.
+Coming to this country as Cuban refugees, Sonia and Isaac Luski became two of Charlotte's premier arts patrons and philanthropists.
+The couple donated hundreds of pieces, mostly glass, from their extensive art collection to institutions in North Carolina and beyond.